 Source: Mexico Central Bank (Banxico) and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.39% in August over the previous month, which was below the 0.66% increase logged in July.
+Consumer prices rose 0.36% from the previous month in December, which was below the 1.14% increase recorded in November.